konovod/myecs/README.md

 ### Special components
 #### ECS::SingleFrame
 annotation `@[ECS::SingleFrame]` is for components that have to live 1 frame (usually - events).
 The main difference is that they are supposed to be deleted at once, so their storage can be simplified (no need to track free indexes).
-They should be deleted by adding `ECS::RemoveAllOf(T)` system in a right place of systems list.
+They should be deleted by adding `ECS::RemoveAllOf` system in a right place of systems list (or just using `.remove_singleframe(T)`).

 ```crystal
 require "./src/myecs"